Mick Flannery: Mickmas Volume 3

-In The Game
+In the Game

 A collaboration album with up and coming artist Susan O'Neill, and following the success of their song Baby Talk, the pair released this full album of duets.
 Recorded during the lockdowns of 2020 remotely with producer Tony Buchen, it reached No. 2 on the official album chart in Ireland.
 After a closely fought battle for the top spot with Drake, the pair knocked Metallica out of the No. 2 spot and charted ahead of Kanye West's Donda and Olivia Rodrigo's 'Sour'.
 In The Game received numerous accolades from the press on both sides of the pond with American Songwriter calling it, 'A sorrowful Masterpiece', Irish Times proclaiming, 'Two Stars are Reborn', and UK Publication The Line of Best Fit saying, 'Every song on in the Game takes you on a journey, each player has their moment, each instrument sharing the weight of the record’s gloriously heavy sentiment'.
 The pair toured the record in the U.S. directly after it was released sharing dates with Kathleen Edwards, appearing at the Americana Festival in Nashville, and were also invited to open for Phoebe Bridgers at her Philadelphia show at the Mann Center.
 Mick and Pheobe are mutual fans of each others work, Bridgers said about in the Game, 'I love this fucking record'.

 In The Game was nominated for Best Folk Album at the RTÉ Folk Awards, Chain Reaction the album's lead single was also nominated for and won 'Best Original Song'.
 It was also on the shortlist for the 2021 Choice Music Awards.

 In The Game although only releasing towards the latter part of 2021 has racked up the most independent sales of an Irish record in Ireland for 2021.

 Night at the Opera

 In February 2022 Mick released A Night at the Opera, an album depicting some of history's most famous chess games.
-The songs on the album are structured by following the moves of these games, each piece having a corresponding musical cord.
+The songs on the album are structured by following the moves of these games, each piece having a corresponding musical chord.
 The lyrics of the songs deal primarily with the often complex lives of the grandmasters.
 20% of all profits go to effective altruism.

 This album was accompanied by an NFT minted on 22 February.
 These consisted of videos illustrating how these chess matches formed the songs.

 Personal life

+Mick interviewed on, Sunday with Miriam, RTE radio 1 show July 2025, said has 3 children daughters aged 16 & 3 year old and a 9 month old baby boy.

 Flannery's sister Sarah Flannery is a past winner of the Esat Young Scientist Exhibition.
 His mother's family live in Coolroe near Killarney.